skiletro/nixfiles/README.md

 ## Machines
 * **Eris** is the name of my desktop computer.
 Currently it is **not** running NixOS and is therefore missing from this repo
 * **Themis** is the name of my laptop, which is a HP Envy X360 13.
 Currently runs NixOS with almost no flaws
-* **Vm** is a vm I used to initially test NixOS, but has outgrown its need and will be removed in the future

 I also use NixOS under WSL2, but it doesn't use this flake as it's primary/sole purpose is for development flakes